Endogenous Labour Flow Networks: Discussion

 \section{Discussion}

-This paper advances upon previous studies of LFNs by introducing an agent-computing model that emerges LFNs from agent-level behaviour.
+This paper advances upon previous studies of LFNs by introducing an agent-level model that emerges LFNs from micro-level behaviour.
 The model, once calibrated, is used to explore changes to LFN structure resulting from the restructuring of underlying job and wage distributions, something that demands attention in a time of a substantial restructuring in many labour markets.
-As alterations to the wage distribution have only minor impacts on LFN structure (but not in income and other micro-level outcomes), we focus on positional restructuring.
+As alterations to the wage distribution have little impact on LFN structure (though they may effect worker income and other micro-level outcomes), we focus on positional restructuring.
 These changes alter job-to-job flow densities and increase the average clustering within the LFN.
 The magnitude of the resulting impacts increases with the proportion of positions affected.
 However, the magnitude and distribution of impacts are not solely dependent on the number of positions affected, with considerable variation in outcomes when changes are applied to industries containing similar numbers of positions.
 For example, shocking the Health \& social sector has a much larger impact on job-to-job flow densities across the region, industry, and occupation LFNs than shocking the Real estate sector, despite both containing a similar number of positions.
 These results highlight the need for models that endogenously emerge network structures.